 If a 404 Page Not Found error is displayed instead, refer to the Performing a Manual Update documentation and follow all steps for a Full Release Version

-3. Agree to the End User License Agreement
+2. Agree to the End User License Agreement.

-4. Click the Continue button at the bottom of the next screen:
+3. Click Continue at the bottom of the next screen:

-5. Make a backup of the WHMCS MySQL database, then click Start the Upgrade:
+4. Make a backup of the WHMCS MySQL database.

 If an Upgrade Failed message is displayed instead, refer to the Updating WHMCS Troubleshooting section for assistance

-10. Ensure that the Version Number displayed on the Admin Dashboard sidebar or in Help > System Health Status is the version you were updating to:
+8. Ensure that the version number in the Admin Dashboard sidebar or in Configuration > System Health (Help > System Health Status prior to WHMCS 8.0) is the version you were updating to:

 The update process is now complete and you can continue using WHMCS, enjoying the new features and stability improvements of the latest update!